T-erry/flatacuties/README.md

 - $ Fork the repository from my git hub.
 - $ Clone this repository to a location in your file system.
 - $ Open terminal command line then navigate to the root folder of the application.
-- $ Run the following command to get the backend started [json-server --watch db.json run the db.json] to access the animal character's data.
+- $ Run the following command to get the backend started [json-server --watch db.json] and access the animal character's data.
 - $ Run the code from VS Code or Atom through a liveserver to chrome browser.
 - $ Make changes where need be.
 ## Technologies Used